 It is also the case that loss of the decryption key will likely mean that no-one will be able to gain access to the data.
 Depending on the circumstances, loss of the decryption key could constitute ‘accidental loss, destruction or damage’ to personal data and would therefore be a contravention of the UK GDPR’s security principle; additionally, if you cannot restore the data, this may also constitute a personal data breach due to a lack of availability, depending on the risks this poses.

 A laptop is protected using a secure full disk encryption product.
 This means that when the laptop is switched off the personal data is stored in an encrypted form.

-If the laptop is stolen and the thief powers on the laptop he is challenged for the password.
-Without knowledge of the password the attacker is unable to access the data.
+The laptop is stolen.
+The thief powers on the laptop and is challenged for the password.
+Without knowledge of the password the thief is unable to access the data.

 Encryption publications from the European Union Agency for Network and Information Security (ENISA):

 - Report on recommended cryptographic measures (2013) (PDF)

 - Algorithms, key sizes and parameters report (2014) ) (PDF)

 NIST Federal Information Processing Standards and Special Publications:

 - FIPS 197 – the Advanced Encryption Standard (2001) (PDF)